mjdamgaard/UP-Web-Project/open-tech-co-ops.md

-# Open developer co-ops
+# Open tech co-ops

 ## Introduction

-An 'open developer co-op' is a business model designed to bridge the gap between open source and closed source, yielding the best of both worlds.
+An 'open tech co-op' is a business model designed to bridge the gap between open source and closed source, yielding the best of both worlds.

 Like open source, this model incentivizes the developers to collaborate on projects publicly, and to share their new ideas and source code contributions quickly with the world.
 But unlike open source, the developers can nonetheless still get a fair payment for their work.